 When and How Do I Change My Bandages?

 A special bra (Surgi-Bra) will be worn, which holds bandages in place after the surgery.
 A health care provider will tell you when this bra may be removed.
 Dressings should be changed once a day.
 A health care provider will show you the proper technique.

 If possible, it's a good idea to have someone help you change the bandages.

 What Should I Take for the Pain?

 You will be given a prescription for pain medication after breast cancer surgery.
 Ask your doctor about taking over-the-counter pain relievers in addition to, or instead of, your prescription pain medicine.
-Do not take aspirin or products containing aspirin for the first three days after the procedure, as they may increase the risk of bleeding.
+Do not take aspirin or products containing aspirin for the first 3 days after the procedure, as they may raise the risk of bleeding.

 How Do I Care for the Skin Near the Incision?

 The involved area may be black and blue right after breast cancer surgery.
 This will go away in a few days.
 There may be numbness, tingling, or discomfort on the inner part of the upper arm or in the armpit.
 This is normal.

 With the doctor's approval, try to increase an exercise routine and take a mild pain reliever such as acetaminophen.
 A warm shower may also provide comfort, but remember to wait 1 week after surgery before taking a shower.